 The only way to assess skin for skin cancer is to examine every inch of your body.
 You should examine your skin for abnormalities at least once a month.
-Your body should be examined head to toe by a doctor for skin abnormalities each year.
+Your body should be examined by a doctor each year, from head to toe, for skin abnormalities .